Fuel your journey…

 - If the answer is yes, do your containers need be updated and when?

-When you’re waving off the class of ‘22, think about whether any of them are on contact lists you've created - for clubs, trips or other activities.
+When you’re waved off the class of ‘22, did you check if any of them are on contact lists you've created - for clubs, trips or other activities.

 It’s always good practice to re-visit your contact lists before the start of every new academic year and ask: